 Clarins Invisible Sun Care Stick SPF50

-£19, Feel Unique Don’t forget often-missed spots such as the back of your neck, ears, temples and hands with this pocket-sized product for touch ups on the go.
+Don’t forget often-missed spots, such as the back of your neck, ears, temples and hands, with this pocket-sized product that's ideal for on-the-go sunscreen touch-ups.

 Oskia SPF 30 Vitamin Face Cream

-£58.00, Cult Beauty An all-in-one morning solution, teaming hardworking skincare with broad-spectrum protection.
+An all-in-one morning solution for the face, teaming hardworking skincare with broad-spectrum protection.

-£49, John Lewis & Partners This lovely and lightweight mineral option is good for sensitive skin types and blends seamlessly into all skin tones.
+This lovely and lightweight mineral option is good for sensitive skin types, and blends seamlessly into all skin tones.